 Museum Week & HS Program

-Immerse your 3rd and 4th grade students in discovery through hands-on activities, gallery tours, and a musical performance connecting with the day’s theme of COLOR!
+Immerse your 3rd and 4th grade students in discovery through hands-on activities, gallery tours, and a performance connecting with the day’s theme of VALUE.
 State and National standards are important guides for this fun, educational experience.

-Maryhill Museum of Art wishes to thank the following for their support of the museum’s Spring or Fall Museum Week: Columbia Bank; Cross Three Foundation; Robert and Barbara McCormick Fund at the Gorge Community Foundation, Caithness Shepherd’s Flat Wind Farm, Columbia Bank, J.D.
-Fulwiler, and Windy Flats Wind Farm.
+Maryhill Museum of Art wishes to thank the following for their support of Museum Week: Caithness Shepherd’s Flat Wind Farm; Cross Three Foundation; J.D.
+Fulwiler & Co.
+Insurance; Robert and Barbara McCormick Fund at the Gorge Community Foundation, Wildhorse Foundation, Windy Flats Wind Farm.

 This unique experience gives high school art students an opportunity build their portfolios and learn more about careers in the arts.
 Participants take a guided tour of the museum’s masterworks with an eye toward artist intent and technique, and enjoy a figure drawing session in the Rodin Gallery guided by a professional artist.
 This is a fantastic opportunity for serious art students to further develop their portfolios for college applications.
 Students also will receive a coupon for a free return visit to Maryhill (for up to four people), and are encouraged to use it to continue their sketching experience independently.